 Misty Peterson, M.A., LPC is a Licensed Professional Counselor in the state of North Carolina.
 She has lived in the Asheville community since 2007, and holds a Master’s in Counseling from Southwestern College, in Santa Fe, NM.
 She has worked in the field of counseling for over a decade and her background and experiences are varied.
 She has provided individual, group, and family therapy services to children, adolescents, as well as adults, addressing issues related to stress, anxiety, anger, trauma, and depression.
 She has also worked as a Clinical Director overseeing several local behavioral health programs, and providing both operational and clinical supervision to a large team of professionals.
 In her role as a clinician, she maintains a focus on wellness, resiliency, and recovery.
 As a Counselor at EAN she offers assessments, provides referrals, conducts brief counseling and consultation services, and facilitates training.

-Follow us daily on Facebook, Twitter and LinkedIn.
+Follow us on Facebook, Twitter and LinkedIn.